-Aardvark DailyNew Zealand's longest-running online daily news and commentary publication, now in its 18th year.
+Aardvark DailyNew Zealand's longest-running online daily news and commentary publication, now in its 25th year.
 The opinion pieces presented here are not purported to be fact but reasonable effort is made to ensure accuracy.

-Content copyright © 1995 - 2013 to Bruce Simpson (aka Aardvark), the logo was kindly created for Aardvark Daily by the folks at aardvark.co.uk
+Content copyright © 1995 - 2019 to Bruce Simpson (aka Aardvark), the logo was kindly created for Aardvark Daily by the folks at aardvark.co.uk

 Please visit the sponsor!

-And yes, the news headlines HAVE been updated today
+Sorry, the headlines haven't been updated today

 Have your say in the Aardvark Forums.